wp-plugins/woocommerce-book-keeper/readme.txt

 License: GPLv3 License
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A simple and CSV formatted accounting export from Woocommerce to accounting softwares.
+A simple to use CSV formatted accounting export from Woocommerce to accounting softwares.

 == Description ==
 =Generic Accounting codes and Cost centers=

 You can add generic account code for customers, products, shipping and tax.
-You also can add a generic cost center for products and shipping.

 =Formatted export to make your work simple=